Giveth/giveth-wiki/wiki/DApp/technical-challenges.md

 #### Determine if should transfer
 The rules for how transfers are approved (challenge #4), are handled by liquid-pledging plugins (lpp).
 These plugins are separate contracts reference by the liquid pledging contract (see challenge #2).

 For example, you could use our [lpp-milestone](https://github.com/Giveth/lpp-milestone) plugin to require reviewer approval as a condition to releasing Ether from its original donor.
 In this case, the reviewer is another Ethereum address.
-If 'acceptMilestone' is called from this approved reviewer address, then the ownership of donated Ether can be released to the milestone recipient address.
+If 'acceptMilestone' is called from this approved reviewer address, then the ownership of donated Ether can be released to the Milestone recipient address.

 You don’t have to use our lpp-milestone plugin.
 You can make your own with whatever you want.
 Use a contract that mandates the rules you need for your community.